Frequently Asked Questions

 And remember, your phone needs to be unlocked in order to use a SIM card from another carrier.

-Korea runs a Bicycle Certification system.
-Like a country-wide treasure hunt.
-You can take part by buying a Bike Passport at a management building near some certification centers (they look like red booths).
+Korea runs a Bicycle Certification system — like a country-wide treasure hunt.
+You can participate by buying a Bike Passport at a staffed certification center on Korea’s bike paths.

 As you cycle Korea’s twelve certification bike paths, keep an eye out for more of these certification centers (red booths).
 Inside them, find a stamp with which to mark your Bike Passport.